 All residents are required to comply with all of the legal and other requirements related to his/her job.
 This includes, but is not limited to, completing yearly: a safety test, FIT test, signing a corporate compliance agreement, confidentiality agreement, and an electronic communications agreement.
 All residents are required to be certified in Basic Life Support (BLS), and Advanced Cardiovascular Life Support (ACLS).
 The residency will pay for all first time certification courses and materials, as well as the first recertification course.
 All ACLS/BLS certifications/recertifications must be endorsed by the American Heart Association (AHA) per hospital guidelines.
 If a resident fails to pass the certification/recertification course on the first attempt, the resident is responsible for paying for the additional courses.
-In addition, if the resident fails to attend the class, s/he will be charged for the course by the Education and Development Department.
 Additional life support classes may be mandatory for some residencies.